NiroulaSunam/Global-Video-Games-Sales/README.md

 https://public.tableau.com/app/profile/sunam.niroula/viz/GlobalVideoGamesSalesPublishersandGenretheyPublishedPieChart/PublishersandGenrePieChart

-The file present in this file can be opened in Tableau.
+The file present in the folder can be opened in Tableau.